Located at the Beach Road end of Purvis Street (across the road from

-We landed ourselves a serving of chicken rice for two along with stir fried sliced fish in black bean sauce and Hainanese pork chop.
+We got ourselves a serving of their chicken rice for two along with stir fried sliced fish in black bean sauce and Hainanese pork chop.
 Does anyone know what makes Hainanese pork chop distinctively Hainanese?

-The pork chops here shine noticeably in comparison with the other dishes.
-These breaded and fried pieces of pork were not overly thin in slices.
-Well, maybe it's not as good if you're comparing freshly made ones, but it's not much worse off.
-The total cost of for the dinner plus two lime juices come to $22.
+Chin Chin's pork chops shone in comparison with the other dishes.
+The fried pork were not sliced overly thin and had a tasty crust.
+My only gripe was that it didn't taste freshly fried.
+The total cost of for this dinner plus two lime juices came to $22.

 3 comments: